 We may receive a commission when you use our links.
 Monkey Miles is part of an affiliate sales network and receives compensation for sending traffic to partner sites, such as CreditCards.com and CardRatings.
 This relationship may impact how and where links appear on this site.
 This site does not include all financial companies or all available financial offers.
 Monkey Miles is also a Senior Advisor to Bilt Rewards.
 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.

 Information about this card has been collected independently by Monkey Miles.
 Card issuer is not responsible for the information or accuracy.)

-The Public Welcome offer on the Amex Platinum is currently 80k, but if you use a referral you can earn up to a 150k + $200 statement credit.
-This is the best offer out there.
+The Public Welcome offer on The Platinum Card® from American Express is currently 80k, but if you use a referral you can earn up to a 150k after $8k in 6 months .
+This is the best offer out there in my opinion.

 *Be aware that self referring can open you up to inquiry with Amex so I would advise against doing this, but we’re all friends here, so you can leave your links in the comments section to boost your own account.

 Additionally, make sure you read how our site works regarding referral links as you may get rotated into the main body of this post and increase your odds of earning bonus points.
 Go get those points!!

 What do you get for $695 a year?

 - $695 annual fee (Rates and Fees)